fatcatdog/springBlog/README.md

 -Non-text in blogs functionality

--Online Deployment

--Improving this readme to better help people looking to copy project
+-Improving this readme to better help people looking to copy and learn from project

 -Better error handling